- Citing a longer life expectancy than previous generations, Americans age 40 and older expect to work after retirement.

-According to researchers, 37% of respondents in both the 40s and 50s age groups said they planned to continue working after retirement “even if there is no financial need.”
-In fact, those in the youngest age group said they looked forward to volunteering, with 46% saying that they already have or would consider volunteering at a nonprofit or community center.
-Learn more about how to prepare for retirement as a small business owner.
+According to the TD Ameritrade survey, 37 percent of respondents in their 40s and 50s said they planned to continue working after retirement “even if there is no financial need.”
+In fact, those in the youngest age group said they looked forward to volunteering, with 46 percent saying they already have or would consider volunteering at a nonprofit or community center.

-A wide group of respondents told researchers they would consider small breaks in their retirement.
-Nearly 30% of respondents said they have already done or would consider intermittent retirement.
-Furthermore, 53% of respondents said they would “rather work longer in their lifetime and have small one-year mini-retirement breaks than work without a break until retirement.”
+Nearly 30 percent of respondents said they have already taken small breaks in their retirement or would consider intermittent retirement.
+Furthermore, 53 percent of respondents said they would “rather work longer in their lifetime and have small one-year mini-retirement breaks than work without a break until retirement.”

-Tip: In a bind for liquid capital?
-Avoid borrowing against your 401(k) or other retirement funds unless absolutely necessary – your future financial well-being could depend on it.
+In a bind for liquid capital?
+Borrowing against your 401(k) could be a good strategy depending on the market conditions.
+However, you should avoid doing so unless it’s necessary; your future financial well-being could depend on it.

-Dock Treece contributed to the writing and reporting in this article.
+Tejas Vemparala and Dock Treece contributed to this article.